TheIndieArmy/placeholdarr/README.md

 ## Overview

 Placeholdarr bridges the gap between media discovery and storage management.
-It allows you to maintain a comprehensive Plex library without the storage overhead of keeping everything downloaded at once.
+It allows you to maintain a comprehensive **Plex or Jellyfin** library without the storage overhead of keeping everything downloaded at once.

 ### Automated Library Building